encodium/devcontainer/README.md

 If you encounter issues:

 1. Check the Troubleshooting section above
-2. Verify Docker Desktop is running and up to date
+2. Verify Docker Engine is installed and running
 3. Try rebuilding the container (F1 → "Dev Containers: Rebuild Container")
 4. Check the container logs in VS Code/Cursor output panel